Automattic/Edit-Flow/README.md

 5. View all of your upcoming posts with the more traditional story budget view, and hit the print button to take it to your planning meeting.

 ## Upgrade Notice

+**0.9**
+Bump minimum version of PHP to 5.4.
+Start implementation of Block Editor compatible modules, various improvements and bugfixes.

 **0.8.3**
 Improvements and bugfixes.